marcluque/Reversi-AI/README.md

 ## Heuristics

 ## Server
-This client is used to play Reversi with the [server](https://github.com/DataSecs/Reversi-Server) as game master.
+This client is used to play Reversi with the [server](https://github.com/DataSecs/Reversi-Server) as a game master.
-The client communicates with the server by using the above mentioned protocol.
+The client communicates with the server by using the above-mentioned protocol.
-The game is played according to above defined rules.
+The game is played according to the above-defined rules.

 ## Running it